 Apprenticeship and Training Options

-The journey to becoming a metal fabricator in Australia often begins with an apprenticeship, which provides a blend of technical training and practical experience.
+The journey to becoming a metal fabricator in Australia often begins with an apprenticeship, offering a mix of technical training and practical experience.
+This structured path is a key reason why many ask, ‘Is metal fabrication a good career path?’
+With in-demand skills like welding and CNC machining, the answer is a resounding yes.
 Internships can be found through:

 School-Based Apprenticeships and Vocational Education